block-core/angor-blog/src/content/posts/How-to-test-Angor/index.md

 - Navigate to the "Create Project" section on Angor.
 - Enter the project name, description, and goals.
 - Define the project milestones and the corresponding time-lock contracts.
+- Upload a banner image to make the project page more appealing.
 - Click "Submit" to create the project.

-#### Manage Project Milestones
+#### Post Project Updates on Nostr
 Steps:
+- Export the private key from Angor.
+- Import the private key into a Nostr client.
-- Regularly update the project’s progress on Angor.
+- Post updates on project progress and milestone completion on Nostr.
-- Report milestone completion status as each milestone is reached.
 - Ensure updates are clear and informative for investors.

 #### Spend Funds for Milestones